siglens/siglens-docs/docs/instrument-traces/java-app.md

 ### Prerequisites
 - Siglens instance should be running on localhost with ingest port-4318.
 To do so you need to change the ingest port of Siglens to `4318` in `server.yaml`
 - Java app (refer the documentation below if you don't have the setup for java app)
-- Open Telemetry jar agent (refer the documentation below for setting up the jar agent)

 ### Set up java application

 Given below are the commands for setting up a Java application.

 ```
-# Clone the Spring PetClinic repository from GitHub and make sure to comment out the code in docker-compose.yaml file
+# Clone the Spring PetClinic repository from GitHub
 git clone https://github.com/spring-projects/spring-petclinic

 # Change into the cloned directory
 cd spring-petclinic

+# Comment out the code in docker-compose.yml file

 # Use Maven Wrapper to package the Spring PetClinic application
 ./mvnw package